no2fpga/no2e1/doc/mem-map.md

 ### TX BD Status (Read Only, addr `(N*4) + 3`)

-Read from the location retrieve a buffer descriptor that has been filled with a multiframe by the E1 core.
+Reads from the location retrieve a buffer descriptor of a multiframe that has been transmitted by the E1 core.

 ```
 ,---------------------------------------------------------------,